 The symptoms of pericarditis are:

-- A sharp pain in the middle or left of your chest
+- Sharp pain in the middle or left of your chest

 - Unusual swelling of your abdomen/leg